Granola-Team/mina-indexer/README.md

 result/bin/mina-indexer server cli -l tests/data/genesis_ledgers/mainnet.json -s /path/to/setup_directory_containing_blocks
 ```

-With the indexer running, you can now execute various mina-indexer client and server commands mentioned in the above corresponding README sections by opening another terminal window and staying in the Nix shell (or whichever build you choose).
+With the indexer running, you can now execute various mina-indexer client and server commands mentioned in the below corresponding README sections by opening another terminal window and staying in the Nix shell (or whichever build you choose).

 5. **Additional Options**
 Depending on your use case, you may need to include additional CLI flags or run different binaries such as `target/release/staking-ledger-ingestion`.